Arad1234/Users-web-list/README.md

      npm install
      ```
 3. Set up the environment variables:
-   - Create a `.env` file in your backend directory.
+   - Create a `.env` file in your server directory.
    - Add the following variables:
      ```
      SECRET_KEY=your_secret_key